-The Department of Government Efficiency has terminated over 10,000 federal contracts, issued thousands of stop-work orders, and put every government contractor in the country on notice.
-Whether your contracts survived the first wave or not, the procurement landscape has fundamentally changed.
+The Department of Government Efficiency has terminated thousands of federal contracts, issued stop-work orders across dozens of agencies, and put federal contractors on notice.
+Whether your contracts survived the first wave or not, the procurement environment has fundamentally changed.
 If you hold federal contracts or plan to bid on them, you need to understand what DOGE has done, what is still coming, and how to protect your firm before the July 2026 sunset date.

 This is not a political analysis.
 This is a financial and compliance briefing for government contractors who need to make decisions now.